jgroups-extras/jgroups-azure/DESIGN.md

  To find out these values, do the following:

- # Navigate to the Azure management portal at [https://manage.windowsazure.com/](https://manage.windowsazure.com/)
+ 1. Navigate to the Azure management portal at [https://manage.windowsazure.com/](https://manage.windowsazure.com/)
- # Create new storage service via NEW &gt; DATA SERVICES &gt; STORAGE &gt; QUICK CREATE and provide desired
+ 2. Create new storage service via NEW → DATA SERVICES → STORAGE → QUICK CREATE and provide desired configuration
-   configuration
- # Navigate to STORAGE &gt; (storage account name) &gt; MANAGE ACCESS KEYS
+ 3. Navigate to STORAGE → (storage account name) → MANAGE ACCESS KEYS

  _Described as of Azure console version June 2015._